 The numerous misunderstanding on this subject comes from the many fanciful definitions of the Yin and Yang, which are widespread even in the East.
 For instance I find in one of the best French dictionaries: «Yang.
 Cosmological force...» With my opinion and according to the most serious sources on the subject, it is necessary to really envision the Yin and Yang not as objects or «forces» which would exist somewhere in the world, but as terms of a logic, which can apply to very diverse objects (energies or others) and which play exactly the same role in the Yin-Yang dialectics, than the true and the false in Aristotelian logic (choice 2).
 However, unlike true and false, Yin and Yang do not exclude each other; they are always simultaneously present, but in a non-dual way, each one respectful of the other and collaborating with it.
 They are even not a compromise (as in a gradated logic) where they would deprive each other of their force; quite to the contrary each one is magnified and achieved by the presence of the other, completely contrary to the two terms of Aristotelian logic, which exclude each other.

-This book is not the place for a complete course on Yin-Yang dialectics.
-It is necessary to meditate in appropriate courses to understand it (In this, anyway, it is very much like Aristotelian logics, which seems easy or obvious to us only because we learnt it at school).
-However the reader will be able to meditate the classical examples which follow, and gain a fair understanding, as long as he does not try to reduce it to Aristotelian reasoning or apply it to irrelevant stuff such as stock exchange.
+There are not much written sources on the Yin Yang dialectics.
+Taoists were alway discrete and few, not seeking public attention or mass convertions.
+Yet Yin Yang dialectics is pervasive in eastern spirituality, and often implicit in western spirituality.
+The best way today to learn it is to meditate in Tai Chi lessons or Yoga lessons.
+(In this, anyway, it is very much like Aristotelian logics, which seems easy or obvious to us only because we learnt it at school).
+However the reader will be able to meditate the classical examples which follow, and gain a fair understanding, as long as he does not try to reduce it to Aristotelian reasoning, or attempts to apply it to irrelevant stuff such as stock exchange.

 a) The cold Yin and the hot Yang.
 Excess in a direction or in the other is dangerous, but an «ideal» and constant temperature would quickly become insipid.
 The body likes a fresh shower after sweating, or the sauna after shivers.
 But if these situations were prolonged they would quickly become very unpleasant, even deadly.